 BIO 507 Advanced Stream Ecology

 Stream Ecology is a study of flowing fresh waters emphasizing interactions between stream organisms and the physical and chemical environment; as well as stream-watershed processes and human effects on stream ecosystems.
 The laboratory will include field observations and laboratory analyses of stream ecosystems, including measurement of physical and chemical parameters, stream biota, and a synthetic study of a local stream-watershed system.
 Three hours of lecture and one, three-hour laboratory per week.
+Some Saturday field trips required.
 This is a link course with BIO 407.
-No credit given for students with credit for Bio 407
+No credit given for students with credit for BIO 407.

 Admission to a Biological Sciences graduate program or permission of department chair.